 Consider Financial coaching

-The options available can be confusing and the thought of investing in the stock market daunting.
+The options available can be confusing and the thought of investing in the stock market may be daunting.
 There’s plenty of information available for free on the internet, but you may not have the time or inclination to wade through it all.

 Financial coaching can help you tackle personal finance for young people in your family.
 Gaining knowledge about financial options can be part of it.
 Just as important, though, can be the development of good financial behaviours and emotions around money.